 Internet of Things for Telcos bring the following benefits:

 - Data analytics help Telcos foster critical business insights, and understand patterns.
 When using IoT data together with big data analytics, Telecom companies are able to build predictive models for future industry trends.

 - Telcos can use radio-based, less power-consuming wide area networks (i.e. low power WAN) and develop IoT-based products and services for new revenue streams.

 - Avoid equipment failure that leads to loss of reputation and revenue with real-time monitoring, even from remote sites.
 By using IoT, Telcos are able to reduce costs and make power management more efficient.

 - Reduce the risk of having expensive equipment stolen, even at remote sites by installing IoT-powered smart cameras at remote sites to pick up any on-site tampering and alert relevant parties in real-time.
 It also enables the restriction of access to unauthorised individuals, creating better security protocols.
 In addition, the same can be applied to safety hazards like fire and so on.

 Security and IoT

-Internet of Things brings great benefits, but it also brings concerns which must be addressed.
+Internet of Things brings great benefits, but it also brings concerns that must be addressed.

 Unfortunately, there are many companies that are in a rush to get their product out in the market first but neglect making security and privacy a priority, leading to huge security risks like unsecured entry points and the misuse of personal information.
 In addition, the lack of proper IoT security protocols will facilitate attacks on other systems.

 Because IoT collects extremely sensitive data over a network, security and data privacy should be made a top priority, and businesses need to ensure that IoT networks are isolated and protected.
 If people and things are not safe, the reputation of the business is at stake.